 - Follow the bullets above to secure the lights into the middle and top pumpkin.

 - Stand up your stacked pumpkins.
 If any of the lights are sticking out of the mouth tuck them back inside.

 - Secure the stacked pumpkins to the 1×6 board with a heavy amount of hot glue.
 This will help it hold up to a windy day.
 (I painted my pine board with some black craft paint so it disappears at night)

 - Attach the battery pack to the pine board with a screw behind the bottom pumpkin.

 There, you’ve just made DIY Light Up Pumpkins and it’s ready for your porch.
 Your neighborhood kids will love this colorful Halloween decoration.

 The black paint from the eyes really flaked off the orange pumpkin.
 I should have cleaned it off better, apparently 😉 But doesn’t it look great all lit up?

 These cute Light Up Pumpkins really cast some cool shadows on the porch at night time.

-So will you make or buy your light up pumpkins this year?
+Will you make or buy your light up pumpkins this year?